-Cevasco, Kennedy, and Generally, music therapy professors from the University of Georgia, discuss in their research that it is the “non-threatening and non-confrontational setting” that music therapy provides which results in positive outcomes such as self-expression and emotional release (2005).
+Cevasco, Kennedy, and Generally, music therapy professors from the University of Georgia, discussed in their research that it was the “non-threatening and non-confrontational setting” that music therapy provided which resulted in positive outcomes such as self-expression and emotional release (2005).
 Their research found lower levels of depression, stress, anxiety, and anger in females undergoing substance abuse rehabilitation as a result of song-writing, lyric analysis, music listening, music playing, and improvisation.

-Davis, Gfeller, and Thaut (2008) list other goals for this population including social interaction, reducing aggression, positive mood changes, and emotional development and target music listening, improvisation, and music and relaxation as the most effective forms of treatment.
+Davis, Gfeller, and Thaut (2008) listed other goals for this population including social interaction, reducing aggression, positive mood changes, emotional development.
+Target music listening, improvisation, and music and relaxation were listed as the most effective forms of treatment.
 The American Music Therapy Association adds recreating and composing music to those interventions, stating that recreating music through singing or playing provides meaningful social interactions and increased confidence, while music composition allows for expression as well as self-satisfaction.

 Southington, CT 06489